Meet the LDI Faculty

 Stephen Arod Shirreffs

-Stephen has been at Stanford for 19 years, and his responsibilities include course catalog, web sites, communication broadly, and policy and technology initiatives.
+Stephen was at Stanford for 20 years before retiring in March 2021; his responsibilities included course catalog, web sites, communication broadly, and policy and technology initiatives.

 Stephen has attended PACRAO annually since 2011.
 He has spoken at PACRAO and AACRAO on topics including online accessibility, data and course catalogs, diffusion of innovation, MOOCs, the Groningen Declaration, class meeting patterns, credentialing, and communications strategy.
 Stephen was a 2017 inaugural Ed Talk speaker.
 He gave a preconference workshop on Implementing Electronic Records at AACRAO and PACRAO in 2016-17.